Muhammad Saleh Kamboh

-As a historian and a poet

-Muhammad Saleh is best remembered for his work Amal-i Salih, also referred to as Shah Jahan Namah (The History of Shah Jahan), which he completed in 1659–60 AD.
+Biography

+His father was Mir 'Abdullah Mushkin Qalam, a famous Mughal calligrapher.

+In 1646, Muhammar Saleh succeeded Abd al-Rashid Daylami chief librarian by Mir Salih.
+Around 1659-1660, he completed the Amal-i Salih or Shahjahan-nama.
 Amal-i-Salih is an account of the life and reign of Shah Jahan.
 However, the work also includes information on Shah Jahan's predecessors (particularly Akbar and Jahangir) and a compendium of biographies of the Shaikhs, poets, and other notables who were contemporaries with Shah Jahan.
 It is considered to be one of the most important original sources of events during Shah Jahan's reign.
 Muhammad Saleh was known as a poet by the Persian title Kashfi and by Arabic Subhan and is also stated to be an accomplished Urdu singer.

-As a soldier

-In the list of mansabdars, Muhammad Saleh Kamboh is put down as a commander of five hundred soldiers.
+Sometimes in 1651-1652, he was replaced from his position head librarian by I'timad Khan, the title bestowed upon Muhammad Ashraf, eldest son of Islam Khan, who served as paymaster of the army during that time.